lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/simple-factory.md

 ### How about defining a factory as a static method?

-BY using static method, you don’t need to instantiate an Factory object to make use of the `create()` method.
+By using static method, you don’t need to instantiate an `Factory` object to make use of the `createProduct()` method.

 But it also has the disadvantage that you can’t subclass and change the behavior of the create method.